The final update from Kaylee, one of our adventure guide interns based in Queenstown.

 The rest of us are working in Queenstown.
 One guy had scored a job at Ziptrek, the ziplining company in Queenstown, and had been working there for a couple of weeks by the time we finished our assessments.
 His training coincided with our schedule, so he was unable to sit his NZOIA exams, but he has since worked in the trees for over a month now and will go for his qualifications in a few months.
 The last is working for Serious Fun Riverboarding managing the shop and the company’s day-to-day.

 I’ve been super lucky to split my time between Pure Exploration as a program advisor and doing some administration work with guiding for Climbing Queenstown.
-A typical day for me starts with a morning of helping people from around the world get down to New Zealand on one of our programs (hopefully this is you!) and ends with an afternoon of guiding rock climbing in Sunshine Bay.
+A typical day for me starts with a morning of helping people from around the world get down to New Zealand on one of our adventure education programs (hopefully this is you!) and ends with an afternoon of guiding rock climbing in Sunshine Bay.
 Sometimes it can get a bit hectic, but I am super passionate about both opportunities I’ve been given and love both companies so much.